6 – The astronomical origin of tides

 The Moon's movement in the sky is the second significant pendulum, and in the section Nodal precession we will discuss the “lunistice” or “lunar standstill“ when the Moon's declination is at its extremes, seemingly standing still.

-Paths of the Sun during the year – Northern Hemisphere.
+Paths of the Sun during the year – northern Hemisphere.

-Figure 6.20 – Paths of the Sun during the year – Northern Hemisphere.
+Figure 6.20 – Paths of the Sun during the year – northern Hemisphere.

-Shown are the daily tracks of the Sun on the solstices and equinoxes, as seen by an observer at mid-Northern latitudes.
+Shown are the daily tracks of the Sun on the solstices and equinoxes, as seen by an observer at mid-northern latitudes.
 Similar to a pendulum the Sun's path oscillates in the sky while 4 characteristics change:

 1 – the sunrise direction